tilepieces/tilepieces/.github/ISSUE_TEMPLATE/bug_report.md

  - Name: [e.g. iOS,macOS,windows,android]
  - Version [e.g. 22]

+**Additional environment info:**
+For example, if you use the nodeJs version of tilepieces, please indicate here the nodejs version.

 **Describe the bug**
 A clear and concise description of what the bug is.